MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 \end{array}
 $$

-This is a very useful table, so it’s worth taking a moment to think about what all these numbers are telling us.
-First, notice that the row sums aren’t telling us anything new at all.
+This is a very useful table, so itâ€™s worth taking a moment to think about what all these numbers are telling us.
+First, notice that the row sums arenâ€™t telling us anything new at all.
 For example, the first row tells us that if we ignore all this umbrella business, the chance that today will be a rainy day is 15%.
-That’s not surprising, of course: that’s our prior.
-The important thing isn’t the number itself: rather, the important thing is that it gives us some confidence that our calculations are sensible!
-Now take a look at the column sums, and notice that they tell us something that we haven’t explicitly stated yet.
+Thatâ€™s not surprising, of course: thatâ€™s our prior.
+The important thing isnâ€™t the number itself: rather, the important thing is that it gives us some confidence that our calculations are sensible!
+Now take a look at the column sums, and notice that they tell us something that we havenâ€™t explicitly stated yet.
 In the same way that the row sums tell us the probability of rain, the column sums tell us the probability of me carrying an umbrella.
-Specifically, the first column tells us that on average (i.e., ignoring whether it’s a rainy day or not), the probability of me carrying an umbrella is 8.75%.
+Specifically, the first column tells us that on average (i.e., ignoring whether itâ€™s a rainy day or not), the probability of me carrying an umbrella is 8.75%.
 Finally, notice that when we sum across all four logically-possible events, everything adds up to 1.
 In other words, what we have written down is a proper probability distribution defined over all possible combinations of data and hypothesis.

-Finally, let’s use “proper” statistical notation.
+Finally, letâ€™s use â€œproperâ€ statistical notation.
 In the rainy day problem, the data corresponds to the observation that I do or do not have an umbrella.
-So we’ll let $d_1$ refer to the possibility that you observe me carrying an umbrella, and $d_2$ refers to you observing me not carrying one.
+So weâ€™ll let $d_1$ refer to the possibility that you observe me carrying an umbrella, and $d_2$ refers to you observing me not carrying one.
 Similarly, $h_1$ is your hypothesis that today is rainy, and $h_2$ is the hypothesis that it is not.
 Using this notation, the table looks like this:

 $$\begin{array}{lccc}\\\hline
   & d_1 & d_2 & \mbox{Total}\\ \hline